athy125/BattleshipGame/README.md

 # Battleship Game

-This is a simple Battleship Game with Menu made in C++
+This is a simple Battleship Game with Menu made in C++.
+Made this simple game for fun thought of uploading it on Gituhb haha
 *******************************************************************

 **Running the Program**